Heartwood

 stretching upwards, following the model

-of the strong branches towering above.
+of the majestic branches soaring above.

 Deeper, stronger, wilder, freer –